 Graduates have secured jobs in a variety of sectors including automotive, domestic appliances, design consultancy, electronics, packaging, materials handling, polymers, renewables, aerospace and medical devices.

-Companies employing recent graduates include Glen Dimplex, Dyson, Lotus, Survitec, Rockwell Collins, Terex, Leckey Design, Seven Technologies, Whale, JLR, Randox, Andor, Kingspan Environmental, Nacco, Intel and Accenture.
+Companies employing recent graduates include Glen Dimplex, Dyson, Lotus, Survitec, Collins Aerospace, Terex, Leckey, Seven Technologies Group, Whale, JLR, Randox, Andor, Kingspan, Nacco, Intel and Accenture.

 Whilst the vast majority of graduates are employed in product design or design engineering, some others have developed careers in other sectors such as management and education.

 Many of the School's graduates have risen to the top of their fields and include many famous figures; for example: